rniemela77/discord-bot/README.md

 ## TODO:

-- frontend: use paths /tasks, /new. make buttons reflect these changes.
 - Allow users to not set watchers.
 If no watchers are set, don't display the watcher message when the task is due.
 - frontend: Show modal when user completes a task.
 (Enter in message)
 - frontend/server: allow users to upload/set avatar